7db9a/lsk/README.md

-# ls-key
+# lsk

 This is an experimental cli file navigator.
-If you use `ls` regularly for simply poking around your files, you may appreciate `ls-key`.
+If you use `ls` regularly for simply poking around your files, you may appreciate `lsk`.
 Each file and dir has a numbered key.
 Type the number + enter and voila!
 At the momement, only files and dirs are differentiated by hard-coded colors, so you can't see if a file is executable or something.

 ![](assets/demo_intro.gif)